visgl/deck.gl/dev-docs/RFCs/v6.1/json-layers-rfc.md

 * The conversion from strings to functions could be built into the prop type system?

-### Future Extensions
+### Future Extensions / Interactivity

 As JSON layers get more usage, users will ask for more functionality to be made available declaratively.
+In particular *interactivity* will be requested.

 An example could be **hover tooltips**, which is a common feature in many visualizations.

 Some of these requirements should naturally be implemented by applications, but some features may be small and helpful for other APIs (scripting, React) that they could make sense to build into deck.gl itself.

+For extensive interactivity support is probably best to implement a system that has already done the hard work to solve interactivity problems in a declarative JSON environment , such as a Vega.
+Again it is assumed that such an effort should remain separate from this RFC, as the scope will be much bigger, and the API will diverge considerably from the code deck.gl API.

 ## (Philosophical) Final Thoughts